 This world-famous bridge has been on my bucket list for a while so I was super happy to tick it off!

-I was dropped off at around 5.30 on the morning for a ‘train show’ at 6am.
+I was dropped off at around 5.30 in the morning for a ‘train show’ at 6 am.

 I went early to get the morning light on the camera but as I was there in October it was pretty drizzly.

-A cute café called Eshran café stopped me on the top of the hill and offered me a good cup of coffee.
-This was SO needed at 6am.
+A cute café called Eshran café stopped me at the top of the hill and offered me a good cup of coffee.
+This was SO needed at 6 am.

 If you also want to see a train schedule of trains, see here.
 The train pulled up on the bridge a few minutes after/before Ella station depending on which way it’s heading!

 After I took some snaps of the train from above, I decided to make my way down.
 Woah, I was not prepared for it!!